-The standards are supported by our three current guides to equality, which include cases studies of good practice from Scottish law firms.
-There is also guidance and information available for new parents and their managers
+The standards are supported by our current guides to equality, which include cases studies of good practice from Scottish law firms and other organisations.
+There is also guidance and information available for new parents and their managers.

-The original consultation document sets out details of what was considered, and also includes a more detailed framework of stepping stones
+These 10 standards were developed after detailed member research, and public engagement and consultation.
+The original consultation document sets out details of what was considered, and also includes a more detailed framework of stepping stones.